 To cite from the web page, R – a GNU project – is a language and environment for statistical computing and graphics, providing a wide variety of statistical (linear and nonlinear modelling, classical statistical tests, time-series analysis, classification, clustering, ...) and graphical techniques, and is highly extensible.

-I currently know of ten packages/approaches for fitting the psychometric function (i.e., the sigmoid function that relates performance to a physical stimulus variable, introduced by Urban, 1910).
+Apart from that there are a number of dedicated packages/approaches for fitting the psychometric function (i.e., the sigmoid function, introduced by Urban 1908, 1910, that relates performance to a physical stimulus variable.
+Currently, I am aware of ten such packages.
 Three maximum-likelihood based procedures are

 Psignifit (classic) includes bootstrap reliability estimates of the psychometric function parameters and appears particularly versatile (see also Hill's thesis and a paper by Wichmann & Hill (2001) in the P&P Vol. 63 special issue on psychometric functions) (for the new version see below).